 The KDE calculator policy applies to all paper-based state assessments, and to all students, including those who receive test accommodations with an Individual Education Program (IEP) or 504 Plan.

-In some instances, a student with an IEP or a 504 Plan might use a device not listed on the approved calculator list.
-The District Assessment Coordinator (DAC) must submit a written request to the Office of Assessment and Accountability (OAA) for permission allowing a student to use the device not included on the list.
+In some instances, a student with an IEP or a 504 Plan might use a device not listed within this policy.
+The District Assessment Coordinator (DAC) must submit an electronic request to the Office of Assessment and Accountability (OAA) for permission allowing a student to use the device not included on the list.
 OAA will consider the request, which will include reviewing IEPs or 504 plans, to determine if the device is part of the plan and whether it would provide an unfair advantage on state assessments.
-Each grade level has a calculator and non-calculator section, thus even permitted calculators should only be used within the appropriate section of testing.
+Each grade level has a calculator and non-calculator section on the mathematics assessment; only permitted calculators should be used within the appropriate section of testing.
+Students with the calculator accommodation may use an approved calculator on all sections of the content area assessment.